 Y'all know John and I love scoping out yummy food when we travel.
 Banff is such a great foodie town and we were SO pleased with the service and gluten/dairy free options for me!

-- Juniper Bistro: Juniper Bistro is located in the Juniper Hotel just a little ways out of town.
+Juniper Bistro is located in the Juniper Hotel just a little ways out of town.
 We ate here for breakfast twice.
 We loved the stunning views from every table in the restaurant and their eclectic breakfast menu.
-Both times I had the Shakshuka with gluten free toast and John had the Juniper Benny which was a braised rabbit and poached eggs dish.
+Both times I had the Shakshuka with gluten free toast and John had the Juniper Benny which was a braised rabbit and poached egg dish.
 My Mom had the Huevos Rancheros and said they were also delicious!